akhikhl/gretty/README.md

 "onScan" defines closure to be called on hot-deployment scan.
 See more information in chapter [Hot deployment](#hot-deployment).

 "onScanFilesChanged" defines closure to be called whenever hot-deployment detects that files or folders were changed.
 See more information in chapter [Hot deployment](#hot-deployment).

+"fastReload" defines which folders are to be fast-reloaded on change, i.e. copied to running webapp without restarting webapp.
+See more information in chapter [Fast reload](#fast-reload).

 "logbackConfigFile" defines the absolute or relative path to logback configuration file (.groovy or .xml).
 See more information in chapter [Logging](#logging).